AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-size-reference.md

 ---
 description: Layer size.
 Specifies the size or maximum layer size for a layer, before rotate=, perspective=, and extend= are applied to the layer.
-seo-description: Layer size.
-Specifies the size or maximum layer size for a layer, before rotate=, perspective=, and extend= are applied to the layer.
-seo-title: size
 solution: Experience Manager
 title: size
-uuid: c9c13062-7974-4dd9-aff4-f9502bcf442e
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---